TomaszBadura/VibeCode/readme.md

 # VibeCode

-This is the silliest and goofiest ahhh package ever.
-Enjoy vibe coding o7 ~ Made with love and chatgpt
+Introducing VibeCode a revolution in vibe coding, made even easier so that you can enjoy coding ~ Made with love and AI